markansell/markansell.github.io/projects.md

     alt_text: Gro, The Gardening Robot - ME102B UC Berkeley
 - template: content-feature
   block: feature-1
+  media_alignment: Right
+  headline: Image-Based PID Control of a Ping Pong Ball
+  content: Final project for experimentation &amp; measurements course [ME103].<br><br>Performed
+    tests to understand if image-based PID control of a fan could achieve descent of a ping pong ball to a specified height.
+Used camera, ball-in-tube setup, custom clamp and LabView.
+  media:
+    image: "/uploads/Image-Based PID Control of a Ping Pong Ball - ME103 Final Report
+      - Mark Ansell.pdf"
+    alt_text: ''
+- template: content-feature
+  block: feature-1
+  media_alignment: Right
+  headline: Computing Pressure Flow Through a Human Heart
+  content: Used the Finite Element Method to compute the pressure field through a
+    human heart using measurements of the velocity field spanning an entire cardiac cycle.
+Used FEniCS to solve.
+  media:
+    image: "/uploads/Assignment5WriteUp.pdf"
+    alt_text: ''
+- template: content-feature
+  block: feature-1
   media_alignment: Left
   headline: The Super Conductor
   content: For the introduction to electronics for the internet of things course [EE49]